heyromano/ediazalmeyda.github.io/_pages/research.md

     <div class="unit one-third">
       <div class="project">
         <h4 class="project-title">Outreach</h4>
         <p>A long-term goal of my research is to inform the “Ridge to Reef” movement, which aims to manage water from the source to the sea.
-I collaborate with other researchers, non-profit organizations, and community stakeholders in communicating science for decision makers and land / water managers.</p>
+With other researchers, non-profit organizations, and community stakeholders, we communicate science for decision makers and land / water managers.</p>
       </div>
     </div>
   </div><!-- grid -->